thoschr/kalendar/README.md

 ### Tips

 If you right-click on an event, it'll be deleted.
 If you middle-click on an event, it'll be selected.
-Once an event is selected, you can move it with A (backward) or F (forward) keys and resize using S and D keys.
+Once an event is selected, you can move it with A (backward) or F (forward) keys and resize it using S and D keys.
 Press Canc to cancel the selection.

 ### License
 GPLv3+